ibrahim-sakr/he-validation/README.md

 ### quick How to use
 require the Core

-    var ValidatorCore = require('he-validation');
+    const ValidatorCore = require('he-validator');

 create new instance from Core

-    var Validator = new ValidatorCore();
+    const Validator = new ValidatorCore;

-after that you are ready to make you validation like so
+after that you are ready to make your validation like so

-first prepare your Inputs Object which contains all inputs that you need to validate it can be `req.body` if you use Expressjs or any Object
+first prepare your Inputs Object which contains all inputs that you need to validate it can be `req.body` if you use Express js or any Object

-    var Inputs = req.body;
+    const Inputs = req.body;
     // OR
-    var Inputs = {
+    const Inputs = {
         "input": "value"
     }

 then you need to prepare the Roles that will contains all your validation roles

-    var Roles = {
+    const Roles = {
-        "input": ["required", "min:3", "max:100"] // any Role you need with it's options }
+        "input": ["required", "min:3", "max:100", "numeric"] // any Role you need with it's options }

 finally run the `Validator`

-    var validation = Validator.make(Inputs, Roles);
+    const validation = Validator.make(Inputs, Roles);

-the Validator by Default returns Promise that always success with error message if any
+the Validator by Default returns Promise

-    validation.then(function success(errs){
+    validation.then(function success(){
-        if(errs) {
-            // retrun the errors
-        }

-        // the Validator success with NO Errors at All });
+        // the Validator success with NO Errors at All }, function fail(errors){

-OR with es6 async await

-    var validationErrors = await Validator.make(Inputs, Roles);

-    if(validationErrors) {
-        // return the erros
-    }

-    // the Validator success with NO Errors at All
+        // the Validator failed and all Errors passed here });

 ## Go Deep Into Rabbit Hole